We’re a non-profit building a non-partisan civic innovation ecosystem working to improve the quality of life across Pakistan.

 What We Do

 Collaboration with governments to open up data, crowd source data collection, and build useful apps for citizens on top of that data.

 Civic Innovation Labs

-6-month mentored fellowships enabling coders, designers, community organizers to work alongside domain experts in governments and NGOs to build and deploy apps.
+6-month mentored fellowships enabling coders, designers, community organizers to work alongside domain experts in governments to build and deploy apps.

 Events that spark civic engagement, bring software designers and developers together to solve their communities’ needs, and show what’s possible using tech.

 Code for Pakistan provides a concerted outreach campaign, a supportive environment, and opportunities for junior women developers and designers.